Deficit figures set up competing visions from Biden and GOP

 Republicans counter that Biden’s $1.9 trillion coronavirus relief plan that helped fuel those job gains also helped to trigger high inflation, a key concern of voters going into the midterms.
 They also want to reverse his recent 15% minimum tax on corporations and expanded funding for the IRS, even though both could reduce forecasted deficits.

-The government will likely need to raise its legal capacity to borrow and House Republican leader Kevin McCarthy has signaled that he would push for spending cuts if the GOP gains a majority.
+The government will likely need to raise its legal capacity to borrow and House Republican leader Kevin McCarthy has signaled that he would push for spending cuts if the GOP gains a majority in the Nov.
+8 vote.

 “You can’t just continue down the path to keep spending and adding to the debt,” McCarthy said in an interview this week with Punchbowl News.
 “There comes a point in time where, okay, we’ll provide you more money, but you got to change your current behavior.
 We’re not just going to keep lifting your credit card limit, right?”